CQC home / WA-CELI

 Our goal is to ensure that no one is unable to participate due to financial need.

-• Limited scholarship funds are available to help cover the cost of travel and lodging for the in-person sessions for participants whose cities are unable to cover these costs.
+• Scholarship funds are available to help cover the program fee and any travel and lodging expenses for the in-person sessions for participants whose cities are unable to cover these costs.

 form-icon-75How to apply